namarakM/rsschool-cv/cv.md

 ## Experience

+* From February 2021 till now - NX studio
-* From November 2018 till now - Epam Systems
+* From November 2018 till August 2020 - Epam Systems
 * From January 2017 till November 2018 - Luxoft
 * From May 2015 till December 2015 - Freelance